Avispa Fukuoka

 Avispa Fukuoka (アビスパ福岡, Abisupa Fukuoka) is a Japanese professional football club based in Hakata, Fukuoka.
-They currently competing in the J1 League, which is the top tier of football in the country.
+They currently compete in the J1 League, which is the top tier of football in the country.

 History

-"Avispa" means "wasp" in Spanish.
-They were originally called Fujieda Blux and based in Fujieda, Shizuoka before moving to Fukuoka in 1994.
-After becoming the champions of 1995 Japan Football League as Fukuoka Blux, and being admitted to the J.League since 1996 season, Avispa Fukuoka has the longest history as a J.League club being uncrowned in any nationwide competitions such as J.League Division 1, Division 2, J.League Cup, or Emperor's Cup.

-In Fujieda
+Earlier years in Fujieda

-The club was founded as Chūō Bōhan SC in 1982 by the workers of security company Chuo Bohan in Fujieda, Shizuoka.
+The club were originally based in Fujieda, Shizuoka and was founded as Chūō Bōhan SC in 1982 by the workers of security company Chuo Bohan in Fujieda, Shizuoka.
 They were promoted to the Japan Soccer League Division 2 in 1991.
-They participated in the newly founded former Japan Football League Division 2 in 1992 and were promoted to Division 1 in 1993.
+The club then participated in the newly founded former Japan Football League Division 2 in 1992 and were promoted to Division 1 in 1993.
 They changed their name to Fujieda Blux with intention to be a J.League member.
 However, with difficulties to have a stadium that met J.League requirements, and with local competition from Júbilo Iwata and Shimizu S-Pulse, the football fan base in Shizuoka prefecture was already considered saturated.

+Move to Fukuoka (1994)

-As a result, in 1994 they decided to move to Fukuoka where the community was eager to have a J.League club.
-They adopted new name Fukuoka Blux and became a J.League associate member.
-Amateur club Chūō Bōhan F.C. was active in Fujieda until 2006.
+As a result, in 1994, the club decided to move to Fukuoka where the community was eager to have a J.League club.
+They adopted new name Fukuoka Blux and became a J.League associate member, while the amateur club of Chūō Bōhan was active in Fujieda until 2006.

 1995 (JFL)

 The first season in Fukuoka saw them win the JFL championship with help from Argentine Hugo Maradona and they were promoted to J.League.
+After becoming the champions of 1995 Japan Football League as Fukuoka Blux the team was admitted to the J.League in 1996 season.

 1996–1998 (J.League)

-They decided to change their name to Avispa Fukuoka to avoid a potential trademark dispute with men's clothier Brooks Brothers.
+Fukuoka Blux eventually decided to change their name to Avispa Fukuoka, in order to avoid a potential trademark dispute with men's clothier Brooks Brothers.
+"Avispa" itself means "wasp" in Spanish.
 The club acquired experienced players such as former Japanese international Satoshi Tsunami and defender Hideaki Mori but they finished lowly 15th in the 1996 season.

-They finished bottom of the league two seasons in a row from 1997 to 1998.
-At the end of the 1998 season, Avispa were involved in the play-offs but they narrowly escaped a relegation.
+They finished bottom of the league two consecutive seasons (1997 to 1998), but were able to narrowly avoid relegation.
+This was because J.League were building foundation of J.League 2 for 1999.
+Therefore, no clubs were relegated and there were relegation/promotion play-offs for the first time at the end of 1998 season, in which Avispa were involved.
 Around this time, forward Yoshiteru Yamashita and midfielder Chikara Fujimoto were chosen for the Japanese national team.

-Note: No team was relegated from J.League until 1998.
-With a view to the foundation of J.League Division 2 in 1999, the relegation/promotion play-offs were held in 1998 for the first time.